ocsw/system-setup/firefox.md

         * Confirm before quitting
 * Files and Applications:
     * Downloads:
-        * Always ask where to save
+        * Always ask where to save?

 ### Home